 Death: Age: 62 Date: 13 May 1640, Place: Antwerp, Belgium

 Peter Paul Rubens received a Roman Catholic classical education.
-After the death of his father, young Peter Paul’s mother organised for her son to become page boy to a countess.
-Rubens did not enjoy court life or the work, and longed to be a painter, however, he clearly understood the benefits of court life and the proximity to nobility, as this was later to become the social environment in which his work was sought.
+After the death of his father, young Peter Paul’s mother organized for her son to become a page boy to a countess.
+Rubens did not enjoy court life or the work and longed to be a painter.
+However, he clearly understood the benefits of court life and the proximity to nobility, as this was later to become the social environment in which his work was sought.

 His mother could not initially afford private art lessons, so he was apprenticed to a family member and artist, Tobias Verhaecht.
-As Rubens’ talent became recognised, he was invited to study under more prestigious art masters: Adam van Noort and Otto van Veen.
+As Rubens’ talent became recognized, he was invited to study under more prestigious art masters: Adam van Noort and Otto van Veen.
 Rubens was a fast learner, and his skill soon blossomed.
-The logical next step in his education was Italy, so he travelled to Rome, where he eventually painted significant religious works, and attracted important commissions.
+The logical next step in his education was Italy, so he traveled to Rome, where he eventually painted significant religious works and attracted important commissions.

 The Artist and Artistic Style

 Rubens was prolific, producing some 1400 works of considerable dimensions.
-He established a workshop that was much like an early production-line of sorts, whereby he would hand-draw commissioned artworks and then instruct his apprentices in the execution of their painting.
+He established a workshop that was much like an early production line of sorts, whereby he would hand-draw commissioned artworks and then instruct his apprentices in the execution of their paintings.
 Rubens was a meticulous taskmaster, overseeing all work and applying his finishing touches.
-In a letter dated 28 April 1816, Rubens wrote to art collector, Sir Dudley Carleton: [those paintings are] done by one of my pupils, but the whole retouched by my hand.
+In a letter dated 28 April 1816, Rubens wrote to art collector Sir Dudley Carleton: [those paintings are] done by one of my pupils, but the whole retouched by my hand.
 (Translated from Italian, by R. Saunders Magurn, ‘The letters of Peter Paul Rubens’, Cambridge Mass., 1955, p.60-61).

 We owe the term Rubenesque to Rubens, who typically portrayed women as voluptuously curvy, with the vigor of life.
 Swathes of flowers, rich draperies, and cherubs were added to satisfy Baroque ideals of godly perfection.